research-ag/icrcX/icrc-84.md

 * the ICRC-1 ledger does not support ICRC-2
 * the user's wallet does not support ICRC-2 (currently most wallets)
 * the user wants to make a deposit directly from an exchange

-Another common case in which allowances do not work is if the user logs in with Internet Identity to the service frontend.
-Then the user will have one principal in the service frontend and another principal in his wallet.
-He can create an allowance from his wallet principal to the service but the service frontend will not recognize this principal.

 ## Open questions